msgpo/gitwatch/README.md

 This is a hack that shouldn't exist in a perfect world.
 This is only useful when there is no other way monitor changes or updates to a code repository.
-When possible, git hooks, APIs, or other organic methods should be used to do this.
+When possible, git hooks, APIs, or other organic methods should be used.

 This hack was necessary to provide email alerts when a private gitlab wiki is updated.
 Hooks weren't fired and there was no native functionality